-Women trying to become pregnant often ask if they need a specific test for HPV just to be sure they are not infected with the virus.
+Women trying to become pregnant can ask if they need a specific test for HPV just to be sure they are not infected with the virus.
 They don't.

-If a woman has been having regular Pap tests, any abnormalities on those would have alerted her doctor to check further for HPV.
+If a woman has been having regular Pap tests, any abnormalities on those would have alerted their doctor to check further for HPV.
 Once a woman is pregnant, a Pap test will be taken at the first prenatal visit for women who are not up to date on screening.
 If it shows abnormalities, the doctor will order more tests.

 Trying to Get Pregnant, History of HPV

-A woman with a history of HPV should be sure her doctor knows.
-She should tell her doctor whether she has a history of genital warts, tissue changes in the cervix (such as an abnormal Pap test), a history of surgical treatment for abnormal pap, or other problems.
-Her doctor will want to monitor her closely, because more rapid cell changes can occur during pregnancy.
+Women with a history of HPV should be sure their doctor knows this.
+They should tell their doctor whether they have a history of genital warts, tissue changes in the cervix (such as an abnormal Pap test), a history of surgical treatment for abnormal pap, or other problems.
+Their doctor will want to monitor them closely, because more rapid cell changes can occur during pregnancy.